Quantum Vision Transformers: Introduction

-Our approach differs from the above-mentioned approaches in three key aspects.
-Firstly, we focus on quantum vision transformers and image classification tasks.
-In addition to a quantum translation of the classical vision transformer, a novel and natively quantum method is proposed in this work.
-This method provides what we call a {\em compound transformer}, which invokes Clifford Algebra operations that would be harder to compute classically.
-Finally, the different parametrised quantum circuits proposed in our work are supported by linear algebraic tools to calculate gradients and other properties, making them much more Noisy Intermediate-Scale Quantum (NISQ)-friendly with proven scalability, in contrast to variational QC approaches which lack proof of scalability \cite{mitarai2018quantum}.
-This advantage in scalability of our proposed parametrised quantum circuits is made possible by the use of a specific \emph{amplitude encoding} for translating vectors as quantum states, and consistent use of hamming-weight preserving quantum gates instead of general quantum ansatz \cite{cerezo2020variational}.
-While we focus on vision transformers and benchmark our methods on vision tasks, our work could open the way for other applications, for example on textual data where transformers have been proven to be particularly efficient \cite{BERT}.
+The difference between the above-mentioned approaches and the proposed approached of this work mainly stems from the linear algebraic tools we developed which make our quantum circuits much more Noisy Intermediate-Scale Quantum (NISQ)-friendly with proven scalability in terms of run time and model parameters, in contrast to variational quantum circuit approaches taken in \cite{QNN2018, cerezo2020variational}which lack proof of scalability \cite{mitarai2018quantum}.
+This advantage in scalability of our proposed parametrised quantum circuits is made possible by the use of a specific \emph{amplitude encoding} for translating vectors as quantum states, and consistent use of hamming-weight preserving quantum gates instead of general quantum ansatz.
+In addition to a quantum translation of the classical vision transformer, a novel and natively quantum method is proposed in this work, namely the {\em compound transformer}, which invokes Clifford Algebra operations that is hard to compute classically.